AD-Archer/llm-vision/README.md

    - Note the webhook URL from the "Webhook" node (it should end with `/webhook/llm-visi-dash`)

 4. **Update the dashboard Settings:**
-   Launch the app, head to **Settings → API Configuration**, and paste your webhook URL (plus optional credentials).
+   Launch the app, head to **Settings → API Configuration**, and paste your webhook URL (plus optional credentials) if using an n8n workflow.
+If you'd like the app to call a provider directly, set `AI_PROVIDER_URL` and `AI_PROVIDER_API_KEY` via the Settings or environment variables (see `.env.example`).
 The values are stored in Postgres so they survive deployments without living in `.env`.

 ## Quick start